Telefonica/opensource-scaffold/README.md

 6. __Add the Contributing Guidelines__: Customize the `CONTRIBUTING.md` file to match the contribution guidelines of the project.
 You should __fill the "Getting Started" section__ with the steps that a contributor should follow to start contributing to the project, and __add as many sections as needed to explain the contribution process__.
 But you should __always keep the rest of sections__ about the licensing of new files, code of conduct and the CLA.
 7. __Fill the README file__: Fill the `README.md` file with the sections that describe the project, how to install it, how to use it, etc. But __always keep the "Contributing" and "License" sections__.
 8. __Customize the Issue templates__: Add or remove sections from the issue templates to match the needs of the project, but __always keep the checks to ensure that the contributor has read the Code of Conduct__.
 9. __Setup the check License Compliance workflow__: Every open source project must include an automatic job to check the licensing of the dependencies.
 Read the [chapter below](#license-compliance-check) to know how to setup this workflow for different languages.
+You can use the `.github/workflows/license-compliance-node.yml` file as an example, and adapt it to the language of your project.
+In case you use more than one language, you can create a different workflow for each one.
 10. __Configure the automatic CLA__: The repository includes a workflow that automates the process of signing the CLA.
 Read the [chapter below](#automatic-contributing-license-agreement) to know how to setup this workflow properly.
 11. __Configure the repository__: Protect the main branch, and configure the branch protection rules to ensure that the checks of the pull requests pass before merging them.
 12. __Publish the project__: Once the repository is ready, ask to your manager to contact with the legal department to review the project and approve the publication.